 Deuteronomy 4:30, 32:36:

-When you are in tribulation, and all these things come upon you in the latter [or last] days, you will return to the Lord your God and obey his voice.
+When you are in tribulation, and all these things come upon you in the last days, you will return to Yahweh your God and obey his voice.

-The Lord will vindicate his people and have compassion on his servants when he sees that their power is gone and they are without ruler or leader.
+Yahweh will vindicate his people and have compassion on his servants when he sees that their power is gone and there is none remaining, bond or free.

-For the yoke of his [the nation’s] burden, and the staff for his shoulder, the rod of his oppressor, you have broken as on the day of Midian.
-For every boot of the tramping warrior in battle tumult and every garment rolled in blood will be burned as fuel for the fire.
+For the yoke of his [the nation’s] burden and the staff of his shoulder, the rod of his oppressor, you have broken as on the day of Midian.
+For every warrior’s boot in the tumult and garment rolled in blood will be burned as fuel for the fire.

-Moreover, the light of the moon will be as the light of the sun, and the light of the sun will be sevenfold, as the light of seven days, in the day when the Lord binds up the brokenness of his people, and heals the wounds inflicted by his blow.
+The light of the moon will be as the light of the sun, and the light of the sun will be sevenfold, as the light of seven days, in the day when the Lord binds up the brokenness of his people, and heals the wound of his blow.

-Shake yourself from the dust and arise; take your seat, O Jerusalem; loose the bonds from your neck, O captive daughter of Zion.
-For thus says the Lord: “You were sold for nothing, and you shall be redeemed without money.”
-For thus says the Lord God: “Earlier, my people went down into Egypt to sojourn there, and lately the Assyrian oppressed them.
-Now therefore what have I here,” declares the Lord, “seeing that my people are taken away for nothing?
-Their rulers mock,” declares the Lord, “and all day long my name is blasphemed.”
+Shake yourself from the dust, arise, take your seat, O Jerusalem; loose the bonds from your neck, O captive daughter of Zion.
+For thus says Yahweh: “You were sold for nothing, and you shall be redeemed without money.”
+For thus says Yahweh, the Lord: “My people went down at first into Egypt to dwell there, and finally Assyria [Iraq] oppressed them.
+Now therefore what have I here,” declares Yahweh, “seeing that my people are taken away for nothing?
+Their rulers mock,” declares Yahweh, “and all day long my name is blasphemed.”